 Working with a Buckeye Divorce Attorney

-Your first interaction with an Enholm Law, PLLC Buckeye divorce attorney will be a free consultation.
+Your first interaction with an Enholm Law, PLLC Buckeye divorce attorney will be a consultation.
 This will help you and your attorney determine a basic plan.
 You will also outline the important facts and legal issues of your case.
 Your attorney and you will then meet to discuss the documents that have been drafted and the evidence that has been compiled.
 This meeting will be a time were attorney will be able to advise you on areas of risk and areas of strength.

 From this point your Buckeye divorce lawyer will set your case for a temporary orders hearing or resolution management conference and your case will begin to develop fully into a trial or a full settlement.